01 Sep 2017

 25 Oct 2016

 It’s been a busy fall already, but we’re now constructing nestboxes and mapping out where they’ll go.
 These aren’t the finished product, but a good start.
-These currently have an entrance diameter of 1.75 inches.
 They’ll eventually get an additional piece of wood on the front with a particular size of hole to allow certain species to nest inside.
-The 1.75-inch entrances are for the Great Crested Flycatcher, we’ll also be using holes with a 1.25-inch diameter and a 1.125-inch diameter for Tufted Titmice and Carolina Chickadees, respectively.
+We’ll be using holes with a 1.25-inch diameter and a 1.125-inch diameter for Tufted Titmice and Carolina Chickadees, respectively.
 We only have hundreds more to build.

 The early bird doesn’t always get the worm: Spring temperatures influence selection on breeding date and the potential for phenological mismatch in a migratory bird